itsrubenclarke/azure-network-traffic-analysis/README.md

 <p>
 This project is the second amongst a collection focused on implementing Azure and Active Directory.
 The goal is to create a basic lab that mirrors a real working network environment, providing me with hands-on learning and practical experience with Microsoft Azure, PowerShell and WireShark.
-In this project, I will set up and establish a connection between two virtual machines using Windows and Linux in Microsoft Azure's Cloud environment.
+In this project, I will establish a connection between two virtual machines using Windows and Linux in Microsoft Azure's Cloud environment.
 This will allow me to perform a basic network traffic inspection using WireShark and implement some Network Security Group rules to block, re-enable and observe different traffic types.
 </p>